Margaret Atwood's new novel: A testament to the dangers of totalitarianism today | The China Post

 With her gregarious nature and her gleeful sense of humor, Margaret Atwood can only be described as larger than life despite her petite frame, which borders on fragile.
 She comes across as a sage and a feisty little old lady at the same time.
 Yet her presence quietly commands respect as if she was a survivor of Gilead herself — and in many ways she is.

 Not everyone appreciated her vision of a dark and hopeless future for women when The Handmaid’s Tale first was published in 1985.
-Some critics thought it was too far-fetched, while others at the time, Atwood says, reacted by simply asking, “How much time do we have?”
+Some critics thought it was too far-fetched, while others at the time, Atwood says, reacted by simply asking, “How much time do we have?” until Gilead is no longer just fiction.
 And even now in 2019, the Canadian author believes that judging by the state of women’s rights in the US and elsewhere, it might just be a slippery slope for societies to descent into Gilead’s brand of totalitarianism:

 “If you look at the legislative moves made by a number of different states within the United States, you can see that some of them are almost there,” Atwood told reporters at a press conference at the British Library in London, referring to laws restricting abortion.
 “If (governments) were fair and equitable, and government really was by consent of the governed, only potentially pregnant women would be able to vote on these matters.”